super-cob/jupyter-docker-stacks/tess-workshop/platform_readme.txt

 - notebooks
   This the STScI's repo of curated Jupyter notebooks demonstrating various useful tasks related to our archive.

+Python 3.6 is installed as well as a suite of general analysis and visualization packages, in addition to the particular packages involved in the tutorials.

 For a complete list of python packages installed on this platform run the following command in the terminal: pip freeze

+Also on the platform:
+- g++ and gcc compilers
+- emacs and vim
+- curl and wget
+- imagemagick
+And a number of other standard unix libraries.

 Important links:
 - The workshop website: https://tessworkshop.science.stsci.edu/